Don't Fence Me In (song): Roy Rogers and "Don't Fence Me In"

 Roy Rogers sang it in the 1944 Warner Bros. movie Hollywood Canteen.
 Many people heard the song for the first time when Kate Smith introduced it on her radio broadcast of October 8, 1944.

 In 1945, the song was sung again as the title tune of another Roy Rogers film, Don't Fence Me In (1945), in which Dale Evans plays a magazine reporter who comes to Roy Rogers's and Gabby Whittaker's (George "Gabby" Hayes) ranch to research her story about a legendary late gunslinger.
 When it's revealed that Whittaker is actually the supposedly dead outlaw, Rogers must clear his name.
 Rogers and The Sons of the Pioneers perform songs, including the Cole Porter title tune.

 The next year (1946), the Cole Porter biopic Night and Day used a clip from Hollywood Canteen of Rogers singing "Don't Fence Me In".

 Bing Crosby version

-Bing Crosby and The Andrews Sisters with Vic Schoen and his Orchestra recorded it in 1944, without having seen or heard the song.
+Bing Crosby and The Andrews Sisters with Vic Schoen and his Orchestra recorded it in 1944, without having previously seen or heard the song.
 Crosby entered the studio on July 25, 1944.
 Within 30 minutes, he and the Andrews Sisters had completed the recording, which sold more than a million copies and topped the Billboard charts for eight weeks in 1944–45.
 This version also went to number nine on the Harlem Hit Parade chart.